robertjskelton/robertjskelton.github.io/_posts/2024-05-09-ferrari-360-coolant-flush.markdown

 ![Coolant](/images/coolant/9.jpg)

-Attach your air compressor to the tool and draw a vacuum (instructions vary based on your tool).
+Attach your air compressor to the tool and draw a vacuum (instructions vary based on your tool, [this is a great video](https://youtu.be/13ekPSv66iI?si=L8zK3FX5qZmU6SLy&t=449) for the [tool I own](https://amzn.to/3WyE82M)).
 Let it hold a vacuum for a few minutes to confirm there is no leaks in your system.

 ![Coolant](/images/coolant/10.jpg)